-The primary target audience for this STM package are military decision makers, staff officers and tactical level unit leaders.
+The priority target audience of this STM package are military decision makers, staff officers, and tactical level unit leaders.
 However, leadership at all levels that supervise, support and coordinate with the specific unit may benefit from this material.

 Structure of the training materials